bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

   Tikiko (Ephe 6:21)

 People who do not believe that woman can hold positions in the church say that Phoebe was only a servant.
 It is possible that in the early church, female deacons were called "widows."
 Watu wasioamini kuwa mwanamke anaweza kushika nafasi katika kanisa wanasema kuwa Fibi alikuwa tu ni mtumishi.
-Inawezekana kwamba katika kanisa la kwanza, mashemasi wa kike waliitwa “Wajane.”
+Inawezekana kwamba katika kanisa la kwanza, mashemasi wa kike waliitwa "Wajane."

 We sometimes think that the deacon is a lesser position than the overseer, but "there is no suggestion in the text that the deacon is subordinate to the overseer.
 Both performed vital functions in the church, and it is the deacon who is expressly told that a reward awaits those who serve well."<sup>[10]</sup>
-Mara nyingine tunafikiri kwamba ushemasi ni nafasi ndogo kuliko uaskofu,lakini “hakuwa mawazo katika barua kwamba ushemasi ni chini ya uaskofu.Wote walifanya kazi za muhimu ndani ya kanisa,na ni shemasi ndiye aliambiwa wazi wazi kuwa zawadi inawasubiri wale wanaotumikia vizuri.”<sup>[10]</sup>
+Mara nyingine tunafikiri kwamba ushemasi ni nafasi ndogo kuliko uaskofu,lakini "hakuwa mawazo katika barua kwamba ushemasi ni chini ya uaskofu.Wote walifanya kazi za muhimu ndani ya kanisa,na ni shemasi ndiye aliambiwa wazi wazi kuwa zawadi inawasubiri wale wanaotumikia vizuri."<sup>[10]</sup>

 When comparing the requirements for overseer and deacon in I Timothy chapter 3, we the difference that deacons were not required to teach.
 Tukilinganisha mahitaji ya mwangalizi na shemasi katika 1Timotheo Mlango wa 3,kuna tofauti kwamba mashemasi hawakutakiwa kufundisha.